 He currently serves as: a member of the U.S. Department of Homeland Security Advisory Council; a member of the Council on Foreign Relations; a Non-resident Senior Fellow at the Atlantic Council; a member of the Georgetown University School of Law Cybersecurity Advisory Committee; and a commissioner on the Global Commission for the Stability of Cyberspace (‘GCSC’).

 Swiss, born 1965

-Dr Nevistic was appointed to the Board as a Non Executive Director in 2017 and is a member of the Nominations Committee.
+Dr Nevistic was appointed to the Board as a Non Executive Director in 2017 and is a member of the Audit and Nominations Committees.

 She holds Swiss and Croatian citizenship and has a PhD in Electrical Engineering from the Swiss Federal Institute of Technology (ETH) Zurich.

 She has gained extensive international experience in consulting and investment banking, having been a Partner at McKinsey and Managing Director at Goldman Sachs.
 From 2009 to 2012, Dr Nevistic was a Group Managing Director and Head of Corporate Development at UBS, where she was part of the senior executive team that restructured the bank’s operations following the financial crisis.